mnbroatch/bondage.js/README.md

+**It is not recommended to use this package.** API improvements and additional features are present in [YarnBound](https://github.com/mnbroatch/yarn-bound), which uses this package under the hood.
+Conversely, this package's API has been kept mostly the same from [the original bondage.js](https://github.com/hylyh/bondage.js).

-This project attempts to be a runner for [Yarn](https://yarnspinner.dev/) dialogues, compliant with the 2.0 language specification.
+This project is a runner for [Yarn](https://yarnspinner.dev/) dialogues, attempting compliance with the 2.0 language specification.

-This repo is a fork of a [fork](https://github.com/alforno/bondage.js) of [the original](https://github.com/hylyh/bondage.js).

-The API has been kept mostly the same from the original bondage.js.
-Some of the weirdness (like the use of javascript generators) will be abstracted away in a convenience layer, currently in development.

-Live demo also under development.
+A live demo is under development.

 # Known Deviations from Yarn 2.0 spec